-The character codes in the integration patterns are defined as follows (with examples for 2-digit and 3-digit extensions):
+The character codes in the integration patterns are defined as follows (with examples for 3-digit and 4-digit extensions):

-Code Definition b Busy call state When bb (or bbb) appears in the integration pattern, Amanda checks the Busy Chain.
-If the Busy Chain is blank, she plays the custom busy mes- sage for mailbox bb (or bbb) or the system busy message. с ANI or Caller ID digits When a string of c's appears in the integration pattern, Amanda stores the DTMF characters at those locations in the port variable %H. With token programming the %H can be used to identify callers and so forth. e Direct dial call state (used to access a mailbox directly by Amanda asking for a security code) When ee (or eee) appears in the integration pattern, Amanda assumes the caller wants to log in to mailbox ee (or eee) and asks for the security code. i Immediate record call state (plays the record tone and starts recording a message) When ii (or iii) appears in the integration pattern, Amanda begins record- ing a message for mailbox ii (or iii) without playing a prompt first. r Ring-no-answer call state that indicates who the call was for and that it was not answered When rr (or rrr) appears in the integration pattern, Amanda checks the Ring No Answer (RNA) Chain.
-If the RNA Chain is blank, she plays the current greeting for mailbox rr (or rrr) or the system greeting.
-See the configuration option "integration_greeting" on page 163 for information about how the system greeting can be played when an integrated call has both the rr and ss (or rrr and sss) fields set.
-S Information regarding where the call came from (for handling message replies) If ss (or sss) is found in the integration pattern along with b's or r's, Aman- da recognizes mailbox ss as the sender of the message-if one is left.
-TIP: When using s's, the integration requires mailboxes for all telephones, even those in the file room and lobby. t Trunk call or CO line ID; this can also be used for dynamic port allocation When tt (or ttt) appears in the integration pattern, Amanda processes mail- box tt (or ttt) normally.
-Whenever a call comes in on trunk line 3, for ex-
+Code

+Definition

+b Busy call state

+When bbb (or bbbb) appears in the integration pattern, Amanda checks the Busy Chain.
+If the Busy Chain is blank, she plays the custom busy message for mailbox bbb (or bbbb) or the system busy message.

+Code Definition

+ANI or Caller ID digits

+When a string of c's appears in the integration pattern, Amanda stores the DTMF characters at those locations in the port variable %H. With token programming the %H can be used to identify callers and so forth.

+e Direct dial call state (used to access a mailbox directly by Amanda asking for a security code)

+When eee (or eeee) appears in the integration pattern, Amanda assumes the caller wants to log in to mailbox eee (or eeee) and asks for the security code.

+i Immediate record call state (plays the record tone and starts recording a message)

+When iii (or iiii) appears in the integration pattern, Amanda begins recording a message for mailbox iii (or iiii) without playing a prompt first.

+r Ring-no-answer call state that indicates who the call was for and that it was not answered s Information regarding where the call came from (for handling message replies)

+When rrr (or rrrr) appears in the integration pattern, Amanda checks the Ring No Answer (RNA) Chain.
+If the RNA Chain is blank, she plays the current greeting for mailbox rrr (or rrrr) or the system greeting.

+See the configuration option "integration_greeting" on page 170 for information about how the system greeting can be played when an integrated call has both the rrr and sss (or rrrr and ssss) fields set.

+If sss (or ssss) is found in the integration pattern along with b's or r's, Amanda recognizes mailbox sss as the sender of the message-if one is left.

+TIP: When using s's, the integration requires mailboxes for all telephones, even those in the file room and lobby.

+Code

+Definition

+t Trunk call or CO line ID; this is used for dynamic port allocation.

-- When tt (or ttt) appears in the integration pattern, Amanda processes mailbox tt (or ttt) normally.
-Whenever a call comes in on trunk line 3, for example, mailbox 3 is processed.
-If trunk lines 1 to 20 support two companies that share an Amanda system, mailboxes 1-10 can have @G(990) in their Extension fields-causing Amanda to play one company's greeting. mailboxes 11-20 can have @G(880) in their Extension fields-causing Amanda to play one companies.
-Special case: "Tttt" matches lines with the name LINE (upper or lower-case) followed by three-digits.
-Amanda processes mailbox ttt as above. - Wild card that matches anything (use this carefully) For example 6xxxx would match every inband signaling string that had a 6 followed by four other characters.
+When "Tttt" appears in the integration string, Amanda matches lines with the name LINE (upper or lowercase) followed by three-digits, then Amanda processes mailbox ttt.

+Whenever a call comes in on trunk line LINE703, for example, mailbox 703 is processed.
+If four trunk lines support two companies that share an Amanda system, the mailboxes matching the first two line names can have @G(990) in their Extension fields-causing Amanda to play one company's greeting.
+The mailboxes matching the next two line names can have @G(880) in their Extension fields-causing Amanda to play the other company's greeting.
+See "Sharing Amanda" on page 121 for details.